1969, Model & Allied Publications

 Reprinted in 1977 in paperback (seventh impression) details as per 1976 edition.
 Original UK retail price: £2.50 Net.

-Reprinted in 1980 in paperback (eighth impression)
+in paperback (eighth impression)

-Reprinted in 1982 in Great Britain by Argus Books Ltd, in paperback, revised edition, 185pp, ISBN 0852423772.
+in Great Britain by Argus Books Ltd, in paperback, revised edition, 185pp, ISBN 0852423772.
 (Revised and updated by Martin Evans)

-Reprinted in 2000 in Great Britain by TEE Publishing in paperback, 185pp, ISBN 1857611144
+in Great Britain by TEE Publishing in paperback, 185pp, ISBN 1857611144

 This was believed to be the first book dealing exclusively and comprehensively with model boilermaking apart from a book in the basic, but practical Model Engineer series published in the early days of model engineering (pre-1967).